drewdeponte/octopusci/README.markdown

 ### Jobs ###

-Add any jobs you would like to the `/etc/octopusci/jobs` directory as .rb files and Octopusci will load them appropriately when started.
+Add any jobs you would like to the `/etc/octopusci/jobs` directory as .rb files and OctopusCI will load them appropriately when started.

 ### Web Interface ###